KwadijkAris/Langtang_precipitation/README.md

 # README

-Code repository for the data cleaning, merging, correction, and figure-generation workflow used in Kwadijk et al. (2026).
+Code repository for the data cleaning and analysis workflow used in Kwadijk et al. (2026).
 The scripts process precipitation, temperature, humidity, radiation, pressure, wind, lapse-rate/isotherm, and valley-geometry data for the Langtang Valley station network.

 Copyright (c) 2026 A. Kwadijk, Utrecht University.
 Licensed under CC BY 4.0.